carbon-design-system/carbon-elements/docs/guides/ibm-plex.md

 #### Self-hosted

-If you're using a bundler for your front-end assets, like Webpack, then you can reference these assets directly and your project should serve them as intended.
+If you're using a bundler for your front-end assets, like Webpack, then you can reference these assets directly, and your project should serve them as intended.
 For example, say we have a CSS file that we included in our webpack-based project and wrote: